 The Company's compensation and nomination committee (the "Compensation Committee") reviews and recommends to the Company's board of directors (the "Board") the compensation for the Company's executive officers.
 Management separately reviews and recommends the compensation for any NEO who is not an executive officer.
 The Compensation Committee follows a compensation philosophy that aligns the NEOs' interests with those of the Company's shareholders and seeks to provide incentives designed to ensure that the Company attracts, retains and motivates key talents in the mining industry.
 The Compensation Committee believes that a total compensation package including salary or consulting fee, equity-based incentives and, in certain circumstances, milestone-based bonus is appropriate in achieving its objectives.
-The Company and its shareholders to the best of their abilities, putting shareholder interests and value first in all their decision making.
-During Fiscal 2023, the Company completed a number of significant transactions and list on the ASX.
-As a reward for staff's extraordinary contribution to the advancement of the Company, they were granted a bonus.
+The Company does not have any predetermined performance goals for its NEOs but expects each NEO to serve the Company and its shareholders to the best of their abilities, putting shareholder interests and value first in all their decision making.